Skip to contents

 ...

-other parameters, passed to httr2::req_body_json() in the "data" case, and passed to url_ejamapi() in the "report" case
+other parameters, passed to httr2::req_body_json() in the "data" case, passed to url_ejamapi() in the "report" case, and used for the required attribute and value parameters in the "query" case

 Value